 English language and mathematics at grade C or 4 or above.
 Equivalents are accepted.

 You must fulfil our GCSE entry requirements as well as one of the requirements listed below.

 UCAS tariff points

-104-120 UCAS points including Chemistry at A2 or equivalent.
-A Pass in the practical element of Science A levels must be achieved
+112 UCAS points including Chemistry grade C. A pass in the practical element of science A levels must be achieved.

 BTEC National Diploma

 DMM in a suitable science subject, which must include chemistry.